Also, what exactly is self-rising flour?

 "What can I substitute for self-rising flour?
 I don't want to buy it because I use so little and I'm afraid it will go bad."

 Self-rising flour is all-purpose flour with baking powder and salt added.
-To make your own, combine 1 cup of all-purpose flour with 1 1/2 teaspoons of baking powder and 1/2 teaspoon of salt.
+To make your own, all you have to do is combine 1 cup of all-purpose flour with 1 1/2 teaspoons of baking powder and 1/2 teaspoon of salt.

 Try this swap in a recipe like our Sheet Pan Ricotta-Chive Biscuits with Baked Eggs (pictured) or our Pressure Cooker Chicken and Black Pepper Dumplings.